-Our specific actions and commitments to our the environment, our guests, employees, suppliers and our communities are set out below.
-While we have built-in deep environmental and sustainability measures into our business from day oNE and are committed to constantly improving where possible.
+Our specific actions and commitments to our environment, our guests, employees, suppliers and our communities are set out below.
+While we have built-in deep environmental and sustainability measures into our business from day one and are committed to constantly improving where possible.
 We strongly support, adopt and implement the UNWTO definition of Sustainable Tourism (see below).

 - All of our heating and hot water is provided solely by renewable energy (two air-source heat pumps).
 We do not use oil, gas or heating oil.

-- We have installed PV solar panels and battery storage to provide onsite electricity and to supply clean energy to the national grid.
+- We have installed solar PV panels and battery storage to provide onsite electricity and to supply clean energy to the national grid.
 Any excess electricity required is sourced via a 100% renewable energy tariff.

 - All of our lighting is LED and our appliances are as low energy as possible.